jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 To observe **(NOT configure)** the Global Logging configuration options, in the side-menu, browse to **Manage >> Log Management >> Global Log Receiver** and click **Add Global Log Receiver**.

-Take particular notice of the different **Log Types** and **Receiver Configurations** which include ASW, Azure and Splunk options to namedrop a few.
+Take particular notice of the different **Log Types** and **Receiver Configurations** which include AWS, Azure and Splunk options to namedrop a few.

 |